 Travel Tip: If you’re traveling with young kids, bring a ball and some snacks.
 After spending some time at the Observatory, go out and enjoy the park and let them run off some of their energy!

-National Maritime Museum and Queen’s House
+3. National Maritime Museum

 The Maritime Museum ” is the largest museum of its kind in the world, filled with stories of exploration and human endeavour.”(1) This museum tells the fascinating story of Britain’s nautical history.
 One of the best things ~ the museum is FREE!
-Throughout the year they host special lecturers, musical events and more, so check out their calendar before heading over.
+Throughout the year they host special lectures, musical events and more, so check out their calendar before heading over.

 Travel Tip: The Maritime Museum is busiest from 12:00 – 3:00pm.
 So plan your visit for first thing in the morning, or later in the afternoon.
 You’ll be able to avoid the biggest crowds!